jeff-hykin/better-nix-syntax/README.md

 ### Like this extension?
 You'll probably like this as well: [The Better Syntax Megapack](https://marketplace.visualstudio.com/items?itemName=jeff-hykin.better-syntax)

-# What does this do?
-If your theme is good, it'll let your theme color your code better.
-I'd recommended Atom One Dark, Tokyo Night, Cobalt Next, Bearded Theme (tons of variants), Noctis, XD Theme.

 ## How do I use this extension?